jaennova/jaennova/README.md

         "Figma" to "Design"
     ),
-    "currentFocus" to "No Focus point at this time", "challenge" to "I am doing the #100DaysOfCode challenge focused on Kotlin for Android" )
+    "currentFocus" to "No Focus point at this time", "challenge" to "I need to stop procrastinating and finish the projects I left unfinished."
+)

 ```